Kogakuin-HPCL/d-Spline-Fittings/docs/tool.md

 ## Usage

-The format of comannd is following:
+The format of command is following:

 ```bash
 fitting <input file> <options>